shahar603/SpaceXtract/README.md

 extract.py
 =========
-[extract.py](https://github.com/shahar603/SpaceX/blob/master/extract.py) is a Python module that allows anyone with a little knowledge of OpenCV to be able to write a program that captures data form SpaceX's webcasts.
+[extract.py](https://github.com/shahar603/SpaceX/blob/master/extract.py) is a Python module that allows anyone with a little knowledge of OpenCV to be able to write a program that captures data from SpaceX's webcasts.
 Live or not, using a local video file or just a link to YouTube.

 Importing the module
 --------------------
-Put the extract.py script and the Templates folder in the same directpory as your script.
+Put the extract.py script and the Templates folder in the same directory as your script.

 To import it to your script, add this line:
 ```